International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 ### Notes

 - Concrete wire formats are defined by the protocol binding, e.g. HTTPS.
-- All policy types (Offer, Agreement) must contain an unique identifier in the form of a URI.
+- All [Policy](../model/terminology.md#policy) types (Offer, Agreement) must contain an unique identifier in the form of a URI.
 GUIDs can also be used in the form of URNs, for instance following the pattern <urn:uuid:{GUID}>.
 - An ODRL Agreement must have a target property containing the [Dataset](../model/terminology.md#dataset) id.